drts01/notes/stackedit/az.md

 	* To gain further trust/buy-in, shared report with wider org.
 Also, early adopters became advocates after seeing the impact to the AWS bill.
 	*  Collaborated with account owners to identify their needs/requirements.
 Introduced security checks that would meet minimum resistance.
 	* Gain more customers by reaching out to SecEng to demonstrate how they can approve and deny policy exceptions through git.
-* **Result**: Simplified management of the infrastructure for services teams
+* **Result**: Simplified management of the infrastructure, which customers did not know they needed.
-	* Improved visability for SecEng, new customer.Lowered overhead costs, increased the security posture, and happy customers so I could continue to develop a services they didnt even realized they needed.
-Also, expand my customers to included SecEng.
+	* Lowered cost and improved security posture for service teams.
+	* Improved visibility for SecEng
+		* Gained new customer.

 ## Ownership